tsunamishadow/bonusheroes/generalpatchnotes.md

 Eul's Scepter of Divinity
 * Bonus movement speed reduced from +40 to +30

+Guardian Greaves
+* Heal increased from 250 to 275

 Hand of Midas
 * Cooldown reduced from 100 to 90

 Maelstrom
 * Chain Lightning damage reduced from 170 to 160

+Mekansm
+* Heal increased from 250 to 275

 Moon Shard
 * Attack Speed increased from 130 to 140